Our program encourages students to encounter a broad range of literary art

 The Literature Major and Minor at Eckerd College encourage students to encounter a broad range of literary art, from ancient Greek tragedy to modern European fiction, from American poetry to contemporary literary theory.

 By creating, experiencing, and studying literature, we come to understand some of the most powerful ways human beings perceive, know, share, and influence the world.
 The study of literature draws on its rich history as a branch of the humanities, seeking student development and mastery of vital skills—reading, writing, speaking, critical analysis, aesthetic judgment—that form the basis for virtually any career or profession.

 While at Eckerd, our students play key roles in campus publications, such as the newspaper, The Current, and the college literary magazine, The Eckerd Review.
-They have also enriched their literary studies with study abroad, whether at the Eckerd London Study Center or through many of the international programs available to Eckerd students.
+They have also enriched their studies with study abroad, whether at the Eckerd London Study Center or through many of the international programs available to Eckerd students.
 Internships with newspapers, publishing houses, and local schools—to mention only a few possibilities—have provided many students with valuable experience outside the classroom.
 Our graduates have gone on to succeed in a wide range of careers in areas including business, law, teaching, and journalism.
-A sampling of the career paths followed by some of our students can be found on the Career Opportunities page.